dgitz/icarus_rover_v2/src/Control/README.md

 Purpose:
 1. Read in the desired pose of the gripper of each Arm, compute a path for the Arm and generate the target joint angles.

+D. io_node
+Usage: This node should be run for each ControlModule.
+Purpose:
+1. Controls the GPIO pins that are hooked directly to the ControlModule.